almostearthling/copyjob/README.md

 rights on destination directories and files.

-I actually use **copyjob** on a daily basis, and it sometimes unintentionally refused to overwwrite or delete files in the destination folder - in its really early editions - but it never erroneously lost a file.
+I actually use **copyjob** on a daily basis, and it sometimes unintentionally refused to overwrite or delete files in the destination folder - in its really early editions - but it never erroneously lost a file.